The Root Causes of Complex Chronic Illness and Pain, and the Path to Recovery

 There are tools and strategies you can use to interrupt the fear-symptom cycle and build a felt sense of safety.

-This support will help you honour and shift through these states with more flexibility and create resilience over time, giving you more capacity to heal.
+This support will help you honour and support these states with more flexibility and create resilience over time, giving you more capacity to heal.
 It complements conventional medicine treatments as well.

-People who recover from chronic illness often report improvements by focusing on:
+People who sustainably recover from chronic illness often report improvements by focusing on:

 • Lifestyle Shifts: Restful sleep, and adequate and appropriate nutrition.
-Supporting mitochondria, adrenals, and mast cell stabilization.
+Supporting mitochondria, adrenals, lowering histamine load, and mast cell stabilization.

 • Radical Rest and Pacing: Overcoming chronic busyness by slowing down, authentically resting, playing, and creating boundaries and baselines that protect your energy and align with your values.
 Gradually increase your activity in a safe way.